-The thin heating element makes FloorHeat a particularly attractive option for heating hardwood floors, and is installed directly under the finished floor.
+The thin heating element makes FloorHeat an attractive option for heating hardwood floors, and is installed directly under the finished floor.
 When used for heating tile floors, thinset is applied directly over the heating element.
 No additional floor buildup is required when heating floors with FloorHeat because it is so thin.

 FloorHeat is a safe low-voltage product for practically any application, so it can be safely nailed through without damaging the heating element.

 - Floor Heating Insulation Panels

 HeatShield Panels are extremely effective floor heating panels that feature ½-inch-thick polystyrene insulation covered with a thin, specially profiled aluminum with grooves for the heat cable.
 The floor heating system not only provides excellent insulation that optimizes the performance of the heat cable by reflecting the heat upwards to the floor.
 This results in an extremely energy efficient system.
 While HeatShield boasts remarkable performance attributes, it is also more costly than most other highly recommended floor heating systems.

 ComfortTile heat cable is typically combined with the HeatShield panels to provide the ideal radiant heating system for warming engineered wood, parquet, and even carpeted flooring.
 In addition to the highly effective performance of HeatShield, the insulation panels are also very lightweight and easy to install.